oslab-ewha/TOMS/README.md

-# COVS (Cloud Offloading & Voltage Scaling)
+# ECVS (Edge Computing & Voltage Scaling)
-Cloud Offloading &amp; Voltage Scaling
+Edge Computing &amp; Voltage Scaling

-This project demonstrates that a GA(genetic algorithm) approach can provide power-efficient scheduling for real-time tasks that makes use of DVS(dynamic voltage scaling) and Cloud offloading.
+This project demonstrates that a GA(genetic algorithm) approach can provide power-efficient scheduling for real-time tasks that makes use of DVS(dynamic voltage scaling) and edge computing.

 Two executagles included in this project.
 - gasgen: task generation tool based on CPU and total utilization